-If one of our forthcoming events catches your eye please don’t hesitate.
-Come along either as a visitor or you can join the group.
 If you would like to become a member please download an application form and bring it along to one of our meetings.

 Download the SHG application form as a pdf file.